-When an WidePoint NFI CA updates its private signature key and thus generates a new public key and certificate, the WidePoint NFI CA shall notify the Policy Authority, RAs, and Subscribers, indicating that the CA's public certificate has been changed, in addition to publishing the certificate in the repository and making it publicly available.
+When a WidePoint NFI CA updates its private signature key and thus generates a new public key and certificate, the WidePoint NFI CA shall notify the Policy Authority, RAs, and Subscribers, indicating that the CA's public certificate has been changed, in addition to publishing the certificate in the repository and making it publicly available.

-Subscribers of WidePoint NFI CAs shall identify themselves for the purpose of re-keying through use of their current signature key, except that identity shall be established through initial registration process described in Section 3.2 at least every nine years.
+Subscribers of WidePoint NFI CAs shall identify themselves for the purpose of re-keying as required in the table below.

-Assurance Level Routine Re-key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates Medium (all policies) Identity may be established through use of current signature key, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
-For mediumDevice and mediumDeviceHardware certificates, identity may be established through the use of current signature key or using means commensurate with the strength of the certificate being requested, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
+Assurance Routine Re-key Identity Requirements for Subscriber Signature, Level Authentication and Encryption Certificates

+Identity may be established through use of current signature key, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
+Medium (all policies) For mediumDevice and mediumDeviceHardware certificates, identity may be established through the use of current signature key or using means commensurate with the strength of the certificate being requested, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
 PIV-I Card Authentication Identity may be established through use of the current signature key certificate, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.